eoinkelly/notes/rails/pgbouncer-for-performance.blog.md

 * Adds latency
 * Additional complexity
 * More stuff to maintain
-* Security implicaitons - the pooler needs to be secured too, creds need to be managed, https etc.
+* Security implications - the pooler needs to be secured too, creds need to be managed, https etc.
 * You may need server(s) to run the pooler(s) - servers cost money and need patching etc.

 ### pgBouncer alternative: RDS Proxy